 It’s imperative to claim your local listing online and manage the details about your practice in search engines, on social media, and other places across the web.
 This is a complicated topic to master, and this guide is very long and comprehensive.
 But you can start slow, get the basics, and figure out the rest as you go.

-PPC ads are especially useful for businesses that want to boost their visibility right at the moment someone is searching for their services.
-For vets, this offers a great marketing opportunity to reach anyone looking for a local vet.
+PPC ads are especially useful for businesses that want to boost their visibility at the moment someone is searching for their services.
+This offers a great marketing opportunity for vets to reach anyone looking for a local veterinarian.